 However, some argue that the advancements play against Sony in terms of its competition.
 Imagine, how many photographers would require such advanced features in a compact camera?
 Sure, it is considered as one of the best point and shoot cameras but with the application isn’t that vast because of the 2.9x optical zoom.

 Best small cameras are often used by beginners who just want to take pictures without the hassle of adjusting the settings.
 RX100 V can be quite difficult to use in specific situations when you can use both of your hands or sit in a position where a touchscreen is a must.
 A good hand grip is also missing which can be frustrating.
-Considering its price, AG-R2 grip was expected to be included but it isn’t.
+Considering its price, the AG-R2 grip was expected to be included but it isn’t.

 You may think that we are being a bit harsh on this compact camera but we are just weighing the pros and cons.
 There is no doubt that this could potentially be the best compact camera for travel, however, some missing key elements frustrate us.
 RX100 V is a class apart and boasts some of the best features in compact cameras.